Hell Razor>>EXCITER - CANADA

 DAN: The line-up is John Ricci on guitar, myself on drums and lead vocals and we had someone on the Kill After Kill album called David Ledden.
 He is actually from Montreal.
 He used to be in Crypt, but he has since left.
 He was never really a permanent member.
 He helped us out to do the album and he just did the European tour, but now we have a new guy.
 His name is Jeff MacDonald and he is a beast.
 He is great.
 We are really happy with him.
 He is more of a permanent member.

-METALLIAN: If that is your line-up, what happened to singer Rob Malnati or guitarist Brian McPhee or original bassist Alan Johnson for that matter?
+METALLIAN: If that is your line-up, what happened to singer Rob Malnati or guitarist Brian McPhee or original bassist Allan Johnson for that matter?
 Did you ask them back or were they not interested and do you still have contact with them?

-DAN: Well, with Alan when John and I put this whole thing back together we wanted the original band and we phoned Alan up.
+DAN: Well, with Allan when John and I put this whole thing back together we wanted the original band and we phoned Allan up.
 We told him ‘come on back.’
 He came to one rehearsal and he wasn’t into it anymore.
 We practically begged him for about a month and he wasn’t into it.
 He’s into other things in his life.
 He really didn’t think it would take off like it did.
 We respected his decision and got David.

 As far as Rob, he was a singer we brought in for one album under the record company’s supervision and choice.
 We realized it was a mistake because Exciter fans want to hear my voice.
 They don’t want to hear a lead vocalist.
 That was kind of a joke.
 As for Brian, um, Brian is not the original guitarist.
 John Ricci is.
 John and I have put the band back together as far as we are concerned and as far as Exciter fans are concerned John Ricci and I are Exciter.
 Brian McPhee strayed too far away from what Exciter was all about.